-The 3 ethics of Permaculture underpin everything we do.
+The 3 Ethics of Permaculture underpin everything we do.
 They are the core and the foundation.
 These ethical underpinnings of permaculture are introduced at the beginning of every course and book on the topic.

-The permaculture ethics are generally expressed as:
+They are generally expressed as:

 Earth Care -- Kaitiakitanga

 Provision for all life systems to continue and multiply.

 Provision for people to live as fully functioning human beings, in all our complexity and weirdness, and to access the resources necessary for our existence.

 People Care starts with the self - if you don't take care of yourself you can't care for anyone else!